cuteB/hex-b/wiki/hex/Board.md

 ![Hex Game Board played by two A Star agents](../zImages/boards/AStarGameBoard.png)

-The hexes with x or y values of 10 are just "a" because it looks prettier.
-These are only the playable hexes and there is a boarder around for the end zone.
-For the sake of the game these will be left out of the board.

-> Its Hex Duh.
-If you're doing coordinates the wrong way get out your note pad.

 ## Board Definitions

 The HexBoard has two parts the [play area](#play-area) and the [end zones](#end-zones).